Stars, others react to death of Joan Rivers

 - Actress Lena Dunham said on Twitter: "Watching Joan Rivers do stand-up at age 81 was incredible: athletic, jaw-dropping, terrifying, essential.
 It never stopped.
 Neither will she."

-(Reporting by Eric Kelsey and Piya Sinha-Roy in Los Angeles; Additional reporting by Dan Williams in Jerusalem; Editing by Jonathan Oatis)
+(Reporting by Eric Kelsey and Piya Sinha-Roy in Los Angeles; Additional reporting by Dan Williams in Jerusalem; Editing by Jonathan Oatis and Ken Wills)